JiaGengChang/image-analysis-dashboard/README.md

 This windows application is lightweight (100mb), and uses scikit learn algorithms to analyse both optical microscope images (colored) and scanning electron microscope (SEM) images.

-This internal tool is currently in use by our imaging technicians over at Hayward, Cambridge, United Kingdom.

 # Roles
 Cao Fan (algorithm developer): wrote the core plotting function (the `.ipynb`) with scikit-learn